teloecho/gem5-resources/src/x86-ubuntu/BUILDING.md

 You can watch the installation with a VNC viewer.
 See [Troubleshooting](#troubleshooting) for more information.

+## Kernel

+A kernel is also extracted from the disk image during the post-installation process.
+The latest headers and modules are installed using apt, before extracting the kernel using the `extract-vmlinux` script provided in ubuntu.
+The extracted kernel is placed at `/home/gem5/vmlinux-x86-ubuntu`.
+The extracted kernel does not have a version its name, but the kernel version is printed as before the extraction in `post-installation.sh` script.
+This extracted kernel can be used as a resource for gem5 simulations and is not limited to just be used with this disk image.

+The kernel is extracted using packer's file provisioner with `direction=download` which would copy a file from the image to the host machine.
+The path specifying in the provisioner copies the file `/home/gem5/vmlinux-x86-ubuntu` to the output directory `disk-image`.

 ## Changes from the base Ubuntu 22.04 image

 - The default user is `gem5` with password `12345`.